 Legal and Physical Child Custody in Albany

 Determining who retains custody of a child after a divorce is usually not a quick and easy process.
 Nor does “custody” always refer to the same thing.
-The two main realms of child custody in Albany are that of legal and physical custody.
+The two main realms of child custody are that of legal and physical custody in Albany.
 They serve separate functions and need to be agreed-upon by both parents or ordered by a judge.
 A dependable child custody attorney could help you set up a plan between you and your former partner that works in the best interest of the child.

 What is the Definition of Legal Custody?

 Legal custody refers to a parent having decision-making powers for a child, including their education, religion, and health-related decisions.
 Parents with legal custody have the power to decide which vaccinations the child gets, whether the child will have an elective medical procedure or participate in therapy, as well as the decision to put them in public or private school.
 Once a child turns 18, the law no longer requires them to have a legal custodian.

 The baseline that judges hold in most child custody cases is that parents should share joint legal custody.
 However, if there are concerns regarding mental competency, drug or alcohol abuse, an order of protection that does not allow a parent to communicate with the other spouse, or if they are unavailable due to incarceration, those are all factors that would impact someone’s ability to have joint legal custody.
 A lawyer could help someone determine if the other party has a concerning factor that requires custody limitations.

 Generally, legal custody does not impact visitation rights and it does not impact physical custody for the other parent in Albany.

 Physical custody refers to where the child physically resides.
 It can be held by one parent or both jointly, which may require the child to be transported between the two homes on a regular basis.
 This can affect which school district the child attends, as well as which parent can file a childcare dependency tax exemption pursuant to federal guidelines.